core-go/health/README.md

 ### Health Check Definition
 A health check in microservices is a mechanism that ensures each service is functioning correctly and is available.
 It typically involves periodically checking the status of various components of a service and reporting their health.

+- You can refer to [Microservice Health Check](https://www.linkedin.com/pulse/microservice-health-check-go-nodejs-duc-nguyen-qunvc) at my [Linked In](https://vn.linkedin.com/in/duc-nguyen-437240239?trk=article-ssr-frontend-pulse_publisher-author-card) for more details.

 ![health](https://cdn-images-1.medium.com/max/800/1*wiWnkgzUoSgJT9QUXfzI8A.png)

 ### Use Cases of Health Check